Darryl Beamish: History

 Beamish appealed to the Court of Criminal Appeal on the grounds that the trial judge's directions were in error, and his confession was involuntary and therefore should have been ruled inadmissible or excluded in the trial judge's discretion.
 The appeal was dismissed on 20 October 1961 and an application for leave to appeal to the High Court of Australia was dismissed on 11 December 1961.
+Three days later, Beamish's sentence was commuted to life in prison with hard labour.
+He was released from prison in March 1971 and ordered to serve five years on parole.
+In March 1972, Beamish was charged with aggravated assault against an 8-year-old girl in an alley in November 1971.
+In May 1972, he was found guilty and sentenced to six months in prison and ordered to resume his life sentence.
+Beamish was paroled again in 1977.

 Serial killer Eric Edgar Cooke, who had been questioned in relation to the Brewer murder in January 1960, confessed to the murder on 10 September 1963.
 Beamish filed a petition to the Attorney-General which was referred to the Court of Criminal Appeal.
 The Court of Criminal Appeal dismissed the reference on 22 May 1964.
 Wolff CJ, who had also been the trial judge, held that the case against Beamish was "strong."
 Virtue J described Cooke as an "utterly worthless scoundrel" and "palpable and unscrupulous liar".
 The appeal was dismissed.
 A further application for special leave to appeal to the High Court was dismissed on 14 September 1964, as was an appeal to the Privy Council.

 Beamish's case caused continuing concern in legal circles.
 On the morning of his hanging at Fremantle Prison on 26 October 1964, without prompting, Cooke took the Bible from the prison chaplain and said: "I swear before Almighty God that I killed Anderson and Brewer."
 In a book titled The Beamish Case (1966), Australian professor of jurisprudence Peter Brett argued that the affair was a "monstrous miscarriage of justice".